Strange Bedfellows (1965 film)

 Strange Bedfellows is a 1965 American romantic comedy film directed by Melvin Frank and starring Rock Hudson, Gina Lollobrigida, Gig Young, and Terry-Thomas.
-It was released by Universal Studios.
+It was co-produced by Hudson's company, Gibraltar Productions, Frank's Fernwood Productions, and Panama's Panama Productions, and released by Universal Pictures.

 Plot

 Carter, a wealthy American (Hudson) and Toni, a bohemian Italian woman (Lollobrigida) meet in London, and impulsively marry.
-Then finding they have virtually nothing in common, they separate.
+After finding they have virtually nothing in common, they separate.
 Seven years later, just days before they are to take steps to move forward on their divorce, they meet again and begin to rekindle the romance.
 More turmoil ensues as Carter tries to establish a 'respectable family life' in order to ensure a promotion, and Toni continues involving herself in public protests.